 You’ve analyzed the different business types and decided to structure your latest business venture as an LLC.
 Great decision!

 Unfortunately, you aren’t done making the decisions regarding the structure of your business.
+Unlike corporations, an LLC also allows you to avoid double taxation.

 Now, you must decide if you want your LLC to be a member-managed LLC or a manager-managed LLC.